 Some legacy institutions, often still partially dependent on paper and face-to-face interactions, have struggled.
 Other, firms – many in FinTech – have responded with relative agility and speed, aided by less bureaucracy and the use of configurable Cloud-based financial crime controls.

-In this video the panel consider the compliance management challenges the pandemic has posed, and how different parts of the compliance industry has responded with organisational and technological innovation.
+In the session, the panel consider the compliance management challenges the pandemic has posed, and how different parts of the compliance industry has responded with organisational and technological innovation.
 It also explores what lessons have been learned during the pandemic, and how these might be applied in the longer term.
 With other crises – political, economic, environmental – on the horizon, this session helps compliance professionals think through their practical options for the future

 Hosts and Speakers